OmidAlikhel/ReactProject/README.md

-# ReactProject: The react is a blog simple project developed using react js.
+# ReactProject:This is a simple a blog project developed using react js.